ekkus93/sparkle_motion/docs/ARCHITECTURE.md

 - **WorkflowAgent as the coordinator** – stage orchestration, retries, resume, and hand-offs are modeled directly in ADK’s WorkflowAgent graph so runs never depend on a bespoke Python runner.

+- **Production orchestration (`production_agent`)** – in addition to the
+	WorkflowAgent stage graph, the implementation guidance introduces a runtime `production_agent` that executes validated `MoviePlan` objects.
+	`production_agent` provides `dry` vs `run` semantics (simulate vs execute), enforces policy decisions, orchestrates per-step calls to agents and FunctionTools, and manages retries, progress events, and artifact publication.
+WorkflowAgent remains the declarative graph; `production_agent` is the runtime orchestrator for local/Colab execution flows.
 - **Tool catalog + hosted runtimes** – each heavy stage is packaged and registered as an ADK FunctionTool/ToolRuntime deployment.
 Under Option A, each FunctionTool process owns its runtime agent and associated IAM and